jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/effects.md

 print("This is \x1b[1mUNDERLINED\x1b[21m text")
 ```

-How it looks in the terminal:
+How it appears in the terminal:

 <pre><code>% This is <u>UNDERLINED</u> text</code></pre>